-ALIX: I have a great sensitivity to colour, and that's usually the starting point for any print: a desire to mix colours together, and then I imagine a pattern to bring it all out.
+ALIX : I have a great sensitivity to colors, and that's usually the starting point for any print: a desire to mix colors together, and then I imagine a pattern to highlight it all.

 What is the house's iconic model?

-ALIX: There's the Eren coat, our Japanese Kimono-inspired, oversized coat that goes with everything and makes every outfit a little more daring yet timeless.
+ALIX : There is the Eren coat, our coat inspired by Japanese Kimonos, oversized, it goes with everything and makes each outfit a little more daring while being timeless.

-We also have the Java dress and Doll trousers, which have been our icons for 10 years now, and they haven't aged a day!
+We also have the Java dress and the Doll pants, they have been our icons for 10 years now, and they haven't aged a day!

-Heimstone is really an extension of myself in terms of style, there are no filters, no strategy between what's in my head and my collections!
-It's really a free expression of my ideas and my vision, which is really nice.
+Heimstone is really an extension of myself in terms of style, there are no filters, no strategy between what I have in my head and my collections!
+It's really the free expression of my ideas and my vision, which is very pleasant.

-ALIX: More than memories of clothes, I have memories of textiles, colours and fabrics.
+ALIX : More than memories of clothes, I have memories of textiles, colors and fabrics.
 We were lucky enough to travel a lot as children, and my mother, being an interior designer, always took us to all the museums, art galleries and markets.
-I remember my first time in Morocco, where I was literally fascinated by the Kilim carpets, the richness of the colours and materials, all mixed with the Moroccan sun, the red earth and the luminosity of the landscapes.
+I remember my first time in Morocco where I was literally fascinated by the Kilim rugs, the richness of the colors and materials, all mixed with the Moroccan sun, the red earth and the brightness of the landscapes.

 What role does vintage play in your creative process?